Skip to main content

 February 18, 2025

-On February 7, 2025, seven transgender and nonbinary U.S. citizen plaintiffs filed a class action lawsuit in the U.S. District of Massachusetts, challenging the government's policy of using gender markers reflecting individuals' sex assigned at birth under EO 14168.
+Twelve transgender and nonbinary U.S. citizen plaintiffs filed a class action lawsuit, challenging the government's policy of using gender markers reflecting individuals' sex assigned at birth under EO 14168.
 The plaintiffs allege that this passport policy violates the First and Fifth Amendments, as well as the Administrative Procedure Act (APA).
 They seek declaratory and injunctive relief to vacate agency actions taken according to this policy and to prevent further implementation.
+The original complaint was filed on February 7.
 Orr v.
-Trump, 1:25-cv-10313 (D. Mass.).
+Trump, No. 1:25-cv-10313 (D. Mass.).

 View Document